SWAT Team Commander (Retired)

 How bad is it for the person who provided the Intel on a raid that turns up nothing?
 For instance, I would assume that a bit a lot of research man hours time and money goes into a swat raid like an officer maybe a detective and undercover detective provide you with Intel that something illegal is going on in a house maybe they’re selling drugs maybe they’re human trafficking maybe they’re cannibals I don’t know, but provide the Intel y’all then prepare for the rate I’m sure you do it some background on the person or people involved on the property itself potential dangers, escape routes areas you need to cover maybe you have a few meetings ahead of time maybe you have a few walk-throughs hell I don’t know what y’all do but I’m sure it involves a lot of man time in money it was that all equals money right so my question is you you performed the raid and you come up with nothing not one smidgen iota of a criminal activity the people are perfectly clean.
 The cop has absolute bunk, Intel what happens to the cop the provided the Intel does he get fired?
 Does he get demoted?
 Does it come out of his paycheck?
 I mean nothing at all I’m just curious.

-Asked by Fletchjr 12 months ago
+Asked by Fletchjr about 1 year ago

 how long does it take to retire from the S.W.A.T team?